wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-developer-relations-in-2020.md

 Despite a lack of travel, our team virtually visited a more globally diverse set of countries than ever before—from their very own homes.

 117 talks were given in 2020, all around the world, with a huge range of time differences, topics, and audiences to interact with on a variety of new platforms.

-In addition, we also supported 68 events worldwide which all led to a massive 86% increase in our online audience.
+In addition, we also supported 68 events worldwide which, combined with [Twitter](https://twitter.com/vonagedev), [Twitch](https://twitch.tv/vonagedevs), and every other place we 'virtually' found ourselves in 2020, led to a massive 86% increase in our online audience.

 ## In With The New